Internal structure and its connection with thermodynamics and dynamics in black holes: Conclusion

-In this paper, we connect an undetectable property of black holes --- the metric singularity at a black hole center to a probably observable phenomenon or variable, such as the second-order phase transition of black holes, the oscillating frequency and damping time of a ringdown phase in a binary black hole merger, and the shadow radius of black holes.
+In this paper, our main work is to connect an undetectable property of black holes --- the metric singularity at a black hole center to a probably observable phenomenon or variable, such as the second-order phase transition of black holes, the oscillating frequency and damping time of perturbation of a test scalar field, and the shadow radius of black holes.
 For the charged 4D EGB black hole, if the EGB parameter is positive, the metric is singular at the center; if the EGB parameter is negative and located in the physically allowed region shown in Fig.~\ref{Fig: The region of $a$ 2}, the metric is non-singular.
-We try to distinguish the charged 4D EGB black hole with or without the metric singularity from the Reissner-Nordstr\"om black hole by investigating the behaviors of the Davies point and calculating the quasinormal modes in the eikonal limit.
-We summarize the following differences between the characteristic variables of thermodynamics and dynamics in the charged 4D EGB black hole and the same variables in the Reissner-Nordstr\"om black hole, and expect these differences to be observed in future experiments.
+We try to distinguish the charged 4D EGB black hole with or without the metric function singularity from the Reissner-Nordstr\"om black hole by investigating the behaviors of the Davies point and calculating the quasinormal modes in the eikonal limit.
+We summarize the following differences between the characteristic variables of thermodynamics and dynamics in the charged 4D EGB black hole and the same variables in the Reissner-Nordstr\"om black hole.